zeroknowledgediscovery/emergenet/README.md

 ### Directory Structure

+The file tree shows relavent directories for the current version of the project.

 ```
 Emergenet
-├── emergenet : files for Emergenet package
+├── emergenet : Emergenet package source code
-├── examples : examples using the Emergenet package
+├── examples : examples using the emergenet.emergenet and emergenet.domseq modules
-├── paper_data_v2 : results for current version of the paper
+├── paper_data_v3 : results for current version of the paper
-├── paper_data_v1 : results for older versions of the paper, not used in current version
-├── paper_data_v0 : results for older versions of the paper, not used in current version
-└── tex : contains LaTeX and PDF files for paper
+└── tex : LaTeX source files for paper
 ```

 ## Description